hiulit/kaleistyleguide/README.md

-# Kalei - Style guide
+# Kalei - Living Style Guide

 This is a **fork** from [Thomas Davis' Kalei - Style guide](https://github.com/thomasdavis/kaleistyleguide).